nokia/minifold/README.rst

 From sources
 ------------------

-- The sources are available on the minifold git_.
+- The sources are available on git_.

 .. code:: shell